 Are you at increased risk?
 Take the test at Check my Kidneys>

 Approximately 1.7 million Australians (1 in 10) aged 18 years and over have indicators of chronic kidney disease (CKD) such as reduced kidney function and/or the presence of albumin in the urine.

-Knowing the risk factors for CKD and asking your GP for a kidney health check can help detect chronic kidney disease early, and improve long term outcomes.
+If you understand and know the risk factors for CKD and ask your GP for a regular kidney health check, you can help detect chronic kidney disease early and improve long term outcomes.

 You are at increased risk of chronic kidney disease if you: